gvwilson/sensibleadventures/booksters-apprentice.md

 now, we could be back in time to spoil your dinner."

 "We?"
 Thomas blinked theatrically.
 "As in, you and me?
-Razi… I thought you said you'd see me dead before you'd set foot on the *Presumption* again."
+Razi… I thought you said you'd see me dead before you'd work with me again."

 "That was more of a hope than a requirement," the bookster replied.